carls113/RCAC-temp-hpc-exchange/docs/source/week4/files2.rst

 We can use `hsi` to navigate the tape archive system.
 We can create, remove, rename, and directories "like normal".
+While in the `hsi` interface, use the
-Use `hsi help` for a listing of commands and what they do.
+`help` program for a listing of commands and what they do.
+Outside of the `hsi` interface, you can run `hsi help` to get the same information.

 .. code-block::